polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

     -   Azure Functions will replace the Windows services.

-    -   Azure SQL Database will replace the central instance of the SQL Server database hosting Mortgage Application data.
+    -   Virtual machines running Windows Server 2019 with SQL Server 2019 installed that will replace the US-based instances of the SQL Server databases hosting Mortgage Application data.

     -   Azure Traffic Manager will be configured to use a nested profile.
 The parent profile will rely on the Geographic routing method to direct requests to country-specific instance of the Mortgage Application web app.
 Within the US, the target endpoint will be implemented by using the Priority routing method in order to direct requests to the Web App instance hosted on Azure Stack Hub or, if that one becomes temporarily unavailable, to the Azure public Web App instance.
 The failover between the production and disaster recovery environment will be performed manually by disabling/enabling corresponding endpoints due to the dependency on the availability of the back-end database.